Application Program

 Academic Program

-BIS boasts a diverse list of acclaimed world class educators from throughout the US.
-A list of our affiliated faculty profiles can be found here.
+BIS is proud to have a diverse list of acclaimed world-class educators from throughout the US.
+Our instructors have strong academic credentials and are also rooted in local Muslim communities.
+Our faculty profiles can be found here.

 1- Islamic Sacred Sciences and Spirituality